 In January 1928, two months before her greatest triumph La Madone des Sleepings/Madonna of the Sleeping Cars (Marco de Gastyne, Maurice Gleize, 1928), costarring Olaf Fjord and Vladimir Gajdarov, would open in the cinemas, Claude France's career was cut short.

 She committed suicide by opening the gas in her house in Paris.
-At his wonderful French blog Sniff & Puff, Tom Peeping writes that the press at the time wrote that she died because of a broken heart.
-Sniff & Puff presents a postcard of France with a dedication to her co-star of Le prince charmant/Prince Charming (1925), Jaque Catelain.
+In his blog Sniff & Puff, Tom Peeping writes that the press at the time wrote that she died because of a broken heart.
+Sniff & Puff presents a postcard of France dedicated to her co-star of Le prince charmant/Prince Charming (1925), Jaque Catelain.

 Was he also her dream prince charming in real life?
-If so, her dream must surely have become a deception: Catelain was gay and the lover of the director who gave France her first role, Marcel L'Herbier.
-Poor, sweet Claude France, she was only 34 at the time of her horrible death.
+If so, her dream must surely have become a deception: Catelain was the lover of Marcel L'Herbier, the director who gave France her first role.
+Claude France was only 34 at the time of her death.

 Romanian postcard